Caldarie/flutter_tflite_audio/README.md

 1. **(Beginner)** [Google Teachable Machine](https://teachablemachine.withgoogle.com/train/audio), which requires little ML knowledge and coding.

 3. **(Intermediate)** Supports models with raw audio inputs.
-For more information on how to train your own model:
+For more information on how to train your own model, take a look [here](https://github.com/tensorflow/examples/tree/master/lite/examples/speech_commands/ml).

-   * Simple guide [here](https://www.tensorflow.org/tutorials/audio/simple_audio).
-(Model in tutorial not compatabile with this plugin)
-   * To train a raw model, take a look [here](https://github.com/tensorflow/examples/tree/master/lite/examples/speech_commands/ml).

 3. **(Advanced)** Supports models with decoded wave inputs.
 For more information on how to train your own model: